DhirajMeenavilli/Projects/Journal/Notes and Occurances.md

 When you have people of all different cultureal contexts, domain knowledge, incentives, and levels of resistance to different proposed ideas, one has to fundamentally come at the practice of teaching and sharing as not correct or incorrect but rather perhaps a fundamental set of tenants and beliefs, and the exact scope of the conversation.

 Empathy is also extremely important.
 As the state and beliefs of an individual will really make a difference to how the conversation should be had.

+No matter how many successes you have, you will always have failures, and they will almost certainly loom larger than any win can make up for however, the key to it is to keep going keep moving, and keep trying.
+Because as long as you are not defeated, you are not defined by your losses.